edion-org/edion-org.github.io/index.md

 Since Edion seeks to become the standard for education globally, simplicity and neutrality must be central, both technically and visually, to accommodate scalability, readability and cultural diversity.

 ---
-You can contact the founder by sending email to **deliev at gjh period sk**.
+You can contact the founder by emailing **deliev at gjh period sk**.

 <a href="http://www.softwarefreedom.org/">
 <img src="http://www.softwarefreedom.org/img/support-sflc.png" alt="[frdm] Support SFLC" height="31" width="88" border="0" title="Software Freedom Law Center" />